Legal Protection and Injunctions

 Determining the correct legal route is essential.
 A strategic approach allows the most effective remedy to be pursued without escalating the situation unnecessarily.

 Yes.
-Although blackmail may involve criminal elements, civil courts have wide powers to intervene and restrain coercive conduct.
+Although blackmail may involve criminal elements, a civil court does have wide powers to intervene and restrain this type of behaviour.

 Civil remedies may include: